Greene, G. K. (gkg6)

 Accomplishments

-• Spearheaded a statewide advocacy campaign that modernized the school funding formula toward greater equity in state aid distribution.
+• Spearheaded a statewide advocacy campaign that modernized the state aid formula resulting in greater fairness in the school funding law.

 • Advocated with state officials for the development of community schools as a vehicle for equity.